Wolverine971/9takes/src/blog/people/politicians/Queen-Elizabeth-II.md

 	/>
 </div>

-Queen Elizabeth II, the longest-reigning monarch in British history, is widely known for her diplomatic skills and ability to maintain peace and stability within her country and the Commonwealth.
-These qualities are reflective of her Enneagram type 9 personality, also known as the Peacemaker.
+<p class="firstLetter">Queen Elizabeth II, the longest-reigning monarch in British history, is widely known for her diplomatic skills and ability to maintain peace and stability within her country and the Commonwealth.
+These qualities are reflective of her Enneagram type 9 personality, also known as the Peacemaker.</p>

 ## Maintaining Harmony and Unity